w3c/aria-at-app/docs/local-development.md

     netsh interface portproxy add v4tov4 listenaddress=127.0.0.1 listenport=3000 connectaddress=10.0.2.2 connectport=3000
     netsh interface portproxy add v4tov4 listenaddress=127.0.0.1 listenport=5000 connectaddress=10.0.2.2 connectport=5000
     ```
-* Now open your browser, and navigate to: `localhost:3000` and log in, and turn on the screen reader.
+* Now open your browser, and navigate to: `localhost:3000` and log in, and turn
+  on the screen reader.
+There are several helpful [guides](https://dequeuniversity.com/screenreaders/) to the keyboard shortcuts used.

 #### Automated accessibility tests